The Two Dark Clouds over Agents: Real-time Interaction with the Environment, Learning from Experience

 “The two methods that seem to scale arbitrarily … are search and learning.” — Rich Sutton, The Bitter Lesson

-Externalized learning breaks the limits of model parameters:
+Externalized learning breaks the limitation of model parameters:

-- Search → external knowledge and tool libraries
+- Search → external knowledge bases and tool libraries

-- Learning → LLM summarizes experience into knowledge and code
+- Learning → LLMs summarizing experience into knowledge and code

-- Extend the boundary of the Scaling Law to the external ecosystem
+- Extends the boundary of the Scaling Law to the external ecosystem

 Key Insights

-- Essence of real-time interaction: not making the LLM faster, but enabling it to “think while listening, speak while thinking” like humans
+- The essence of real-time interaction: It’s not about making LLMs faster, but making them “think while listening, speak while thinking” like humans

-- Essence of learning: not stuffing all knowledge into parameters, but building reliable external knowledge and tool systems
+- The essence of learning: It’s not about stuffing all knowledge into parameters, but about building reliable external knowledge and tool systems

-At Pine AI, we are putting these ideas into practice so that AI agents can:
+At Pine AI we are putting these ideas into practice, enabling AI Agents to:

 - Interact with the world in real time (voice calls, GUI operations)